Routines

 Try a routine

-The fastest way to feel the shape is to wire a Claude skill you already use to a monthly cadence on the Free plan.
-Even at monthly, the loop closes: report exists, skill runs, revision appears, comments persist.
+The fastest way to feel the shape is to wire a Claude skill you already use to a routine — any cadence, free to set up.
+The loop closes: report exists, skill runs, revision appears, comments persist.